Skallagrimr/ComfyUI_DanTagGen_LocalModels/README.md

 ## How to use it
+1) Ensure the local model files are placed under `custom_nodes/ComfyUI_DanTagGen/models` as listed above.

-Load the [example workflow](https://github.com/huchenlei/ComfyUI_DanTagGen/blob/main/examples/dtg.json) and connect the output to `CLIP Text Encode (Prompt)`'s text input.
+2) Load the [example workflow](https://github.com/huchenlei/ComfyUI_DanTagGen/blob/main/examples/dtg.json) and connect the output to `CLIP Text Encode (Prompt)`'s text input.
 You can right click `CLIP Text Encode (Prompt)` to convert in-node text input to external text input.

+Note: The original example workflow includes a `model` dropdown.
+In this fork the dropdown is removed; if loading that workflow causes input mismatch, re-add the node or update the node inputs accordingly.

 ![image](https://github.com/huchenlei/ComfyUI_DanTagGen/assets/20929282/466bfcb2-4a8c-48a3-8c5a-53ad170e0f6c)